 "We had a gay teacher!
 We must face up to that, and move on with our lives."

 , which deals with homosexuality with some degree of fairness, despite occasionally leaning back on stereotypes for its characters.
 Granted, it was 1997

 , when the only easy way for the general public to tell somebody was gay was to fall back on stereotypes.

-As the wedding draws near, and Howard finds himself under tremendous pressure from his parents, his fiancée and the school's principal (Bob Newhart), Howard tries to assert his heterosexuality, but even he starts questioning himself, and has to face the truth...
+), a reporter for an entertainment gossip show.
+Howard insists that he's not gay and that Cameron was mistaken.
+However, the openly gay Molloy isn't convinced, and settles in to cover the days leading up to Howard's wedding because he suspects denial.
+Thus Howard finds himself under tremendous pressure from his parents, his fiancée and the school's principal (Bob Newhart) to assert his heterosexuality, but when even he starts questioning himself, he has to face the truth...